Introduction to Components

 Once you are happy with the information you have added, click the button to submit the details.
 Once saved, you'll be taken to your component page.

 The Purchases tab is not available here because a component can not be purchased - it is only ever manufactured via the component.
-A note also appears to indicate it is a component material, along with a link back to the linked product.
 You'll also see that instead of unit cost, we have Manufacture Cost displayed: this will be 0.00 as we haven't told the system about what goes in the component yet.

 Manufacturing Components